stagbl/stagbl/DMStagProposal.md

 The intended use is for finite volume or DEC schemes, on regular grids.
 It is intended to be intermediate between `DMDA` and `DMPlex`; it represents a structured grid like `DMDA`, but supports different strata like `DMPlex`.

-It will also support a notion of "structured coordinates," allowing for efficiency associated with knowing that coordinates are regularly-spaced in one or more dimensions, or describable as a product of 1- or 2-dimensional coordinate grids.
+It will also support a notion of "structured coordinates," allowing for efficiency associated with knowing that coordinates are regularly-spaced in one or more dimensions, or describable as a product of lower-dimensional coordinates.

 ## Comparison with DMDA

-It is illuminating to consider how the functionality of DMStag can be achieved using DMDA.

 Most staggered-grid codes in PETSc thus far have opted to either use
 1. A single DMDA with "dummy" points